tmshkr/tmshkr.github.io/_posts/2018-09-21-simple-hiding-navbar.md

 the browser to handle the script with `requestAnimationFrame`. `window.onscroll` executes very rapidly (once for every tiny scroll movement the user makes).
-To get an idea of how many times it gets called, try putting `console.log(currentScrollPos)` right after its declared in the function.
+To get an idea of how many times it gets called, try putting `console.log(currentScrollPos)` right after it's declared in the function.

 Clearly, there are a multitude of things that must be considered when writing code for the web, with the many and diverse devices and users that may visit your page.